Robotic-Assisted Cardiac Surgery

 • Treat congenital heart conditions

-• To bypass blocked arteries (coronary artery bypass surgery)
+• Bypass blocked arteries (coronary artery bypass surgery)

-Your healthcare provider may have other reasons to recommend robot-assisted cardiac surgery.
+Your healthcare provider may have other reasons to advise robot-assisted cardiac surgery.

 What are the risks of robot-assisted cardiac surgery?

 One of the main benefits of robot-assisted cardiac surgery is that it has fewer risks than open-heart surgery.
-The surgeon does not have to cut through the breastbone to open your chest.
+The surgeon doesn't have to cut through the breastbone to open your chest.
 This removes many of the complications of open-heart surgery.

-Robot-assisted cardiac surgery still requires anesthesia and, as with any kind of surgery, there are always risks involved, including:
+Robot-assisted cardiac surgery still requires anesthesia.
+As with any kind of surgery, there are always risks, including:

 • Heart attack